tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_api_reference_activity.md

     **Resource description:** Is it action-oriented?
 A brief 1-3 sentence summary?
 Clear?

-    **Resource URL and method:** Does it include the method?
+    **Endpoints and methods:** Does it include the method?
 Are any path parameters easy to identify?
 If there are multiple URLs, are they logically grouped?

     **Parameters:** Is each parameter described?
 If it's a request body parameter, are the data types indicated?
 Are max and min values identified?
 Any unsupported values noted?